Developer Guide

 Therefore, our team decides to split the

-storage such that each system has their own storage interface, including ScheduleStorage
+storage such that each system has their own storage interface, including ScheduleStorage, FlashcardBankStorage and

 .
 The Storage